Keyboard shortcuts

 markspec insert <type> <file> # scaffold a new entry

-markspec format <file> # assign ULID, normalize indentation
+markspec fmt <file> # assign ULID, normalize indentation

-markspec validate <file> # confirm no broken references
+markspec check <file> # confirm no broken references

 Each step produces structured output the agent can parse: